-POLICY IMPLICATIONS FOR ACTS AND ANTIMALARIAL MEDICINES
+POLICY IMPLICATIONS FOR ACTs AND ANTIMALARIAL MEDICINES

 - The WHO's 2015 World Malaria Report showed that the portion of children under five with confirmed P. falciparum malaria who received an ACT was less than 22% (Figure 3.13, 2015 World Malaria Report).
-While it is unclear why the remaining 78% of confirmed cases do not receive an ACT, our estimates of approximately 1.4 billion parasitemic fevers per year indicate that the currently available supply of QAACTs is insufficient to meet overall need; even if all fevers were tested and only confirmed parasitemic fevers were treated with a QAACT, the current supply of such drugs would cover only one third of all detectable infections.
-This indicates that as more patients have better access to proper disease diagnosis, the supply of QAACT must grow to meet the need for appropriate treatment of all confirmed infections. - ACTs currently comprise approximately 39% of the antimalarial demand.
-We forecast that this share will grow to 47% by 2018.
-However, much of this growth will be from the use of non-QAACTs in the private sector, as the QAACT share of ACT demand will decrease from 75% to 73%.
+While it is unclear why the remaining 78% of confirmed cases do not receive an ACT, our estimates of approximately 930M parasitemic fevers per year indicate that the currently available supply of QAACTs is insufficient to meet overall need; even if all fevers were tested and only confirmed parasitemic fevers were treated with a QAACT, the current procurement of such drugs would cover only one third of all detectable infections.
+This indicates that as more patients have better access to proper disease diagnosis, the supply of QAACT must grow to meet the need for appropriate treatment of all confirmed infections. - ACTs currently comprise approximately 32% of the global antimalarial demand.
+We forecast that this share will grow to 44% by 2019.
+However, much of this growth will be from the use of non-QAACTs in the private sector, as the QAACT share of ACT demand will decrease from 75% to 72% over this period.
 The use of non-QAACTs is concerning owing to the potentially higher risk for mortality and/or induction of artemisinin-resistant malaria with the use of these potentially sub-standard ACTs.
 With growth in ACT usage, and the expected increased use of non-QAACTs, the global malaria community should consider ways to either phase out the use of non-QAACT medicines, or provide a pathway for these products to become quality-assured, at the national, regional, or global level.

 - Malaria case management will continue to be provided through health systems that include both public and private providers.
 Policymakers can improve malaria outcomes by focusing on effective stewardship of mixed health systems and by addressing issues specific to each sector.
-The Global Fund's private sector co-payment mechanism is responsible for a significant fraction of the QAACT market, and as such, any changes or reductions in this program might affect the market for QAACTs. - Sustained communication of WHO-recommendations for the cessation of oral artemisininbased monotherapies is warranted to continue to drive down their use.
+The Global Fund's private sector co-payment mechanism is responsible for a significant fraction of the QAACT market, and as seen in this forecast, any changes or reductions in this program will likely affect the market for QAACTs. - Sustained communication of WHO-recommendations for the cessation of oral artemisininbased monotherapies is warranted to continue to drive down their use.
 Further pressure needs to be sustained on national regulatory authorities and on suppliers to discourage production and licensing of oral artemisinin-based monotherapies for potential use as stand-alone therapies.

-POLICY IMPLICATIONS FOR RDTS
+POLICY IMPLICATIONS FOR RDTs

 - The WHO-led focus on expansion of RDT use will help identify malaria infections across diverse settings where febrile patients seek treatment.
-Although we expect public sector RDT procurement to increase by nearly 50% from 2015 to 2016 (Figure 5), increased uptake of RDTs in and of itself will not lead to a reduction in antimalarial or ACT use.
+Although we expect public sector RDT procurement to increase by nearly 18% from 2016 to 2017 (Figure 5), increased uptake of RDTs in and of itself will not lead to a reduction in antimalarial or ACT use.
 Sustained donor support for RDT use must continue to be coupled with appropriate treatment follow-up: increasing the percentage of malaria-positive patients that receive appropriate treatment while decreasing the percentage of malaria-negative patients that receive an antimalarial.
 Such coupled interventions could improve targeting so that all confirmed cases are treated, and valuable QAACTs are not wasted by misuse in patients who do not have malaria. - The progress that has been made in expansion of diagnostics in recent years has been remarkable.
 The WHO reports that there are now fewer ACTs distributed in the public sector in sub-Saharan Africa than diagnostic tests conducted in this region.
-We forecast 384 million RDTs will be procured in 2016, 79% of them in Africa.
-However, given annual estimates of ~3.7 billion fevers in this region, the ratio of ACTs to diagnostic tests will have to drop significantly to achieve ubiquitous case management targets.
-This reinforces the need for the expansion in the use of diagnostics, coupled with deployment of prompt and appropriately targeted follow-up treatments.
+We forecast 303M RDTs will be procured in for the public sector 2017, 93% of them in Africa.
+This RDT